 A mandatory informational meeting will be held the second term to present the details of all capstone projects.
 Students who are interested in the thesis option must submit a Thesis Approval Request Form prior to the end of the second term.
 Student requests will be evaluated based on a number of criteria, which include demonstrated writing skills, prior statistics and research courses, prior experience conducting research, prior coursework, and the ability to devote the time and resources necessary to complete a research project.
 The Capstone Committee has final determination of acceptance.
 Accepted students will receive a handbook which outlines the requirements to complete the thesis project.
-Students who are accepted for the thesis capstone are strongly encouraged to complete their program on the three-year schedule.

-Students accepted will enroll in CP 6510 MACP Master's Thesis I, a directed study during their third term, and then enroll in a thesis course (.5 credits) each term thereafter until the completion of the thesis.Students will pay .5 credit tuition for each term of Master's Thesis as well as a directed study fee.
+Students accepted will enroll in CP 6510 MACP Master's Thesis I (.5 credits), a directed study during their third term, and then enroll in a thesis course (.5 credits) each term thereafter until the completion of the thesis.
+Students will pay .5 credit tuition for each term of Master's Thesis as well as a directed study fee.
 Students will receive a grade of "P" (progressing) or "NP" (not-progressing) for each term enrolled in the thesis directed study courses.
 Progression will be determined by general markers for each course and other factors as determined by the Capstone Committee and the student's specific thesis committee.
 Capstone course credits will not influence the student's grade-point average.
-However, a student may receive no more than two "NP' grades during the entire thesis process, nor may a student receive two grades of "NP" in a row.
+However, a student may receive no more than two "NP" grades during the entire thesis process, nor may a student receive two grades of "NP" in a row.
 A student will be dismissed from the thesis capstone project if they earn a third grade of "NP" within the process (not consecutive) or if they earn two consecutive grades of "NP."
 Failure of the thesis capstone project will count as a failed course when evaluating overall academic progress.
 Grade appeals for these courses will follow the same procedure as other MACP courses outlined in the catalog.
 Students who are dismissed from the thesis capstone project option will be referred to the Student Evaluation Committee, where a plan will be developed for meeting program requirements of successful completion of a program capstone project.